-Socioeconomic status key risk for premature birthsDecember 5th, 2013 in Health /
+Socioeconomic status key risk for premature birthsDecember 5, 2013 by Rachel Gleeson in Medicine & Health / Health

 (Medical Xpress)—Women who live in poorer areas, are older mothers, smokers or are Aboriginal have a higher risk of having a preterm baby, according to a University of Sydney study published in the Australian and New Zealand Journal of Public Health.